bmartinowich/DSI-DC-2-stage/curriculum/Week-01/1.15-Data-Visualization-Lab/readme.md

 **Bonus:**
-- Use seaborn and/or plotly to do EDA on Project 1
+- Use seaborn and/or plotly to do EDA.

 #### Deliverable